 Skout, Kik, Reddit and more

-In a hearing last week, Cobb County Police Det.
+In a July 2014 hearing, Cobb County Police Det.
 Phil Stoddard testified that Harris messaged six women, one of whom was underage, and exchanged explicit texts while [his son] Cooper Harris was dying.
 "He was having up to six different conversations with different women," said Stoddard.
 According to Stoddard, Harris was using a messaging service called Kik, and had met at least one of the women on Kik using Skout.